OurShamanJax/Recess-Raiders/README.md

 half, snatch their cones and footballs, and haul the loot home before you get tagged. **Steal their entire stash to win.**

-*Inspired by 2 Berry — the recess game every kid in class begged to play.*
+*Inspired by 2 Berry — the gym game every kid in class begged to play.*

 ## Features